SamBBuckley/LinkedList/README.md

 There are severall branches each with something different you can do with a LinkedList descirbed below.

+Tip: To change branches scoll up and click on the dropdown that says 'Branch: master' and select any branch you want

 Branch  ->  Description
 =========================================================